Time flies when you’re having fun.

 Trophies won: 2009 Apertura, Primeira Liga (3), 2011 Taca de Portugal, 2011 Europa League; La Liga (2), Champions League (2), 2020 Supercopa Espana, UEFA Super Cup (2), Club World Cup (2), Bundesliga (2), 2019 DFB-Pokal.

 Where is he now?
-James is at Everton, where he’s made an incredible start to life in the Premier League.
-This spell in England comes at the end of a decade where he’s gone from a prodigy to a superstar to a flop.
-It’s been a rollercoaster for everyone’s favourite matinee idol, but he’s back on top with the Toffees.
+James is at Al-Rayyan, where he’s already notched five goals and seven assists in 15 matches.
+That follows a spell in England with Everton where James was the creative dynamo for Carlo Ancelotti — oh how things have changed so fast at Goodison Park.
+The Colombian’s move to Everton marked the end of a decade where he’s gone from a prodigy to a superstar to a flop.
+It’s been a rollercoaster for everyone’s favourite matinee idol.

 Team in 2010: Schalke

 Trophies won: 2011 DFB-Pokal, 2011 DFL-Supercup, 2019 Champions League, 2019 UEFA Super Cup, 2020 Premier League, 2022 FA Cup, 2022 EFL Cup.

 Where is he now?
 Matip is at Liverpool, where he’s an injury-riddled back-up centre-back in one of the most dominant sides in the world.
 Matip’s shine appeared to dim at Schalke, but a move to Merseyside has resulted in tremendous success.